braydenalex/web-docker-dumb/README.md

 **web-docker-dumb** is a simple web-based user interface designed for users who are already familiar with Docker and Docker Compose command-line tools.
 This project aims to provide a basic set of features to manage Docker containers remotely.

+## Why?

+Every tool, even "lightweight" ones had too many features.
+I hated using GUI's to manipulate compose files as I couldn't see exactly what they were doing.

 ## Features

 - **View All Containers**: Easily view a list of all Docker containers, including their status and basic details.